dotnet/docs/docs/azure/sdk/aspnetcore-guidance.md

 The Azure SDK for .NET enables ASP.NET Core apps to integrate with many different Azure services.
 In this article, you'll learn best practices and the steps to implement the Azure SDK for .NET in your ASP.NET Core apps.
 You'll learn how to:

 - Register services for dependency injection.
+- Authenticate to Azure without using passwords or secrets.
 - Implement centralized, standardized configuration.
-- Authenticate to Azure without using passwords or secrets.
 - Configure common web app concerns such as logging and retries.

+## Explore common Azure SDK client libraries

+ASP.NET Core apps that connect to Azure services generally depend on the following client libraries:

+- [Microsoft.Extensions.Azure](https://www.nuget.org/packages/Microsoft.Extensions.Azure) provides helper methods to properly register your services and handles various concerns for you, such as setting up logging, handling service lifetimes, and authentication credential management.
+- [Azure.Identity](https://www.nuget.org/packages/Azure.Identity) provides Microsoft Entra ID authentication support across the Azure SDK.
+It provides a set of [TokenCredential](/dotnet/api/azure.core.tokencredential?view=azure-dotnet) implementations that can be used to construct Azure SDK clients that support Microsoft Entra authentication.
+- `Azure.<service-namespace>` libraries such as [Azure.Storage.Blob](https://www.nuget.org/packages/Azure.Storage.Blobs) and [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus) provide service clients and other types to help you connect to and consume specific Azure services.

+In the sections ahead, you'll explore how to implement these libraries in an ASP.NET Core app.

 ## Register service clients

 The Azure SDK for .NET provides service clients to connect your app to Azure services such as Azure Blob Storage and Azure Key Vault.
 Register these services with the dependency container in the `Program.cs` file of your app to make them available to your app using Dependency Injection.
-The [Microsoft.Extensions.Azure](https://www.nuget.org/packages/Microsoft.Extensions.Azure) library provides helper methods to properly register your services and handles various concerns for you, such as setting up logging, handling service lifetimes, and authentication credential management.

 Complete the following steps to register the services you need: